Degree classifications

 Criteria for raising the classification/differential level of an award

-Only where a student started their studies before 1 August 2022, the Award Board has the right to award one class higher than that which is calculated by the student record system when considering individual student results.
+The Award Board has the right to award one class higher than that which is calculated by the student record system when considering individual student results.

 The Award Board will automatically award you a higher level of award than the one predicted by your final overall mark if:

-- your final overall mark is less than or equal to 0.5% below the higher classification (for example, a final overall mark between 69.5% – 69.9% would become a First)
+- your final overall mark is less than or equal to 0.5% below the higher classification (for example, a final overall mark between 69.5% – 69.9% would become a First).

 These criteria also apply to students where the award outcome is Pass, Merit or Distinction.